Show-your-Heart/ShowYourHeart/README.md

 - Beware of the strings that look like URL paths: they are URL paths and their translations must follow the same format (lowercase, without spaces and no special characters other than dashes).

+## Testing

+Tests are stored in a subfolder `tests`, both in the Django's main project folder `/src/project` and for each app in `src/apps`.

+We'll decide how to test every section of the application depending on what we consider more useful for each case.
+The main testing tool will be the [Selenium](https://www.selenium.dev/) test, that will reproduce as many user workflows as possible, specially the more critical ones.
+We'll use unit testing for areas where reproducing the steps with Selenium is too repetitive or tedious.

+To run the tests connect to the Docker's container bash terminal and run:

+    python manage.py test

+Tests will only work if you are running the project using the docker-compose.yml and therefore the `showyourheart-selenium` container is up.

+## Linter and formatter

+### Python code linter and formatter

+We use [Ruff](https://docs.astral.sh/ruff/) for checking and applying linting and formatting.

+To run these commands connect to the Docker's container bash terminal.

+Check format:

+    ruff format --check .

+Perform code formatting:

+    ruff format .

+Check linting:

+    ruff check .

+Perform linting to the code:

+    ruff check --fix .

+In some cases, you might need:

+    ruff check --fix --unsafe-fixes .

+And (as always) check the diff of all changes before commiting.

+### .po files linter

+To run the linter connect to the Docker's container bash terminal and run:

+    dennis-cmd lint --errorsonly src